Created on

-Description This article explains the recommended scenarios to use each VoIP mode that is available on a FortiGate firewall.
+This article explains the recommended scenarios for to use of each VoIP mode that is available on a FortiGate firewall.

 Solution